-Newcastle is the second biggest city in NSW and, by 2036, its city centre is expected to accommodate an additional 10,000 jobs and 6,000 homes.
+As the second biggest city in NSW, Newcastle has over 155,000 residents and this is expected to grow to 190,000 by 2031.
+By 2036, the city centre is also expected to accommodate an additional 10,000 jobs and 6,000 homes.

 In 2012, the NSW Government announced the Newcastle Urban Renewal Strategy, a 25 year plan to revitalise Newcastle, reinforce its role as a 21st century regional centre and provide a framework to create the jobs and homes needed by 2036.

-More about the Newcastle Urban Renewal Strategy
+Download the Newcastle Urban Renewal Strategy 2012